8street/Bedlam/README.md

 1. Open solution vs2019/Bedlam.sln in Visual Studio 2019
 2. Compile x86 platform
 3. Get original DOS or Windows95 game Bedlam (1996)
-4. Put compiled .exe file in your original Bedlam folder.
+4. Put compiled .exe, SDL2.dll, SDL2_mixer.dll files in your original Bedlam folder.
 Or put Bedlam files in VS output directory
-5. Run (You may also need to find the DPLAY.DLL and SMACKW32.DLL files and put them in Bedlam folder, near executable file)
+5. Run (You may also need to find the SMACKW32.DLL file and put them in Bedlam folder, near executable file)

-Compatibility with Windows XP strongly rerecommended.
-To run game in a window mode, set the application 256 color compatibility mode.
+You can download executable and dll files from [releases](https://github.com/8street/Bedlam/releases).
+You may need to install "Microsoft Visual C++ 2015 Redistributable x86" to run game.